We are not in network with HMO or state insurance plans.

 How do you get rid of red spots on the roof of your mouth?

-Getting rid of red spots on roof of your mouth is dependent on the underlying condition.
+Getting rid of red spots on the roof of your mouth is dependent on the underlying condition.
 However, here are some general tips you should implement:

 1. Maintain Good Oral Hygiene: Make sure to floss every day and brush your teeth at least twice a day.
 Bacterial or fungal infections that cause red spots can be avoided with proper dental hygiene.